Project31/ansible-kubernetes-openshift-pi3/README.md

    There are three groups:

    * **pis** contains all members of your cluster where one is marked as "master" in the field `host_extra`.
-This group will be added to every node in its `/etc/hosts`. **It is important that one host is marked as "master", since the plabooks rely on this host alias or accessing the API server**.
+This group will be added to every node in its `/etc/hosts`. **It is important that one host is marked as "master", since the playbooks rely on this host alias for accessing the API server**.
    * **master** IP address of the Master
    * **nodes** All nodes which are not Master